UPDATED: Nov 30, 2018

 Not surprisingly for a company aimed at a wealthy market, PURE promises claims service that goes above and beyond.
 In addition to an adjuster working directly with you on the claims process, PURE also assigns the insured to a Member Advocate, who is there to help with administrative and other needs and concerns during the claim.

 PURE takes their claims process one step further, going beyond repairs to actually assist with future loss prevention in qualifying cases.
 The company’s Loss Prevention Program applies to claims of more than $10,000 and provides extra funds for upgrades or improvements that will prevent a similar loss in the future.
 This feature really puts PURE above and beyond when it comes to claims service.

 A search came up with no complaints from PURE policyholders and little in the way of reviews of the company at all, either positive or negative.
-The lack of comments may be partially due to the high net-worth customers PURE attracts, who may be less likely to use the internet to voice complaints.

 |Rating Company||Grade||Financial Outlook|

 PURE is a recent addition to the lineup of companies aiming their policies at the affluent; major competitors would be Chubb and AIG.
 For those who fit into the right tax bracket and are looking for a change from the usual insurance company, PURE is well worth a look.
 They have solid products and a long list of membership benefits as well.

 For those who are of a more modest lifestyle, PURE is unlikely to be a good fit.

 For a list of companies that we recommend, visit our Best Insurance Companies page.